Python Fundamentals#

 oop

-This is somewhat in contrast to imperative or procedural-based languages, such as C and Fortran.
-In an imperative framework, variables and functions are chained to form a series of computational steps executed in sequence, but variables themselves don’t do anything - they are simple container of data.
+This is somewhat different from imperative or procedural-based languages, such as C and Fortran.
+In an imperative approach, variables and functions are connected to form a sequence of steps that the computer follows.
+However, in this model, variables are just simple containers for data — they don’t have any built-in behavior.

 imperative

-Python can also be written in a procedural way, but internally objects are always doing the work.
+While Python can also be written in a procedural style, behind the scenes, objects are always doing the work.

 methods